HamedAbbaszadeh007/OMSDP/docs/Architecture/01_Vision.md

 Our long-term vision is to help municipalities make better decisions, improve public services, reduce operational costs, and ultimately improve the quality of life for citizens.
 OMSDP is not simply a software project.
 It is a long-term vision for intelligent urban management.
 Thank you.

-OMSDP (Open Municipal Spatial Data Platform) is an open-source, cloud-native, scalable, API-first, and AI-ready platform for municipal spatial intelligence.
-Its mission is to empower municipalities through open geospatial technologies and AI-assisted decision support.
-Rather than replacing professionals, OMSDP is designed to amplify the capabilities of limited municipal GIS and IT teams, helping cities overcome shortages of specialized expertise while improving data integration, spatial analysis, operational efficiency, and evidence-based urban decision-making